Pupil Premium and PE Premium

 In order to enhance our pupil’s experience of PE, we receive additional funding to support the teaching of sport but also to increase access to sporting activities.
 This was as a result of the Olympic Games 2012 and the desire for a sustainable legacy.

-We employ a sports specialist, Miss Deyes, who takes all PE sessions in school.
+We employ a sports specialist who takes all PE sessions in school.
 Her role is to promote sports as much as possible by exposing our pupils to exciting and engaging opportunities.
 Where necessary, she can also provide continued professional development for other staff members.

 Our plan is that our pupils receive high-quality PE sessions delivered by a professional with an enthusiasm for her subject.
 In doing this, we have started Positive Play sessions at lunchtime to help the older pupils set up and run various games in their capacity as Play Leaders.